null

 Air Drying Oven

-Originally designed for coal drying, the forced drying oven uses heated air circulation with a blower to achieve even temperature and fast drying of materials.
-It’s also good for drying soil and fire-proofing samples.
-It’s for procedures that call for air drying at room temperature.
-While the 105°F (41°C) max oven temperature is below 140°F (60°C) for some other soil procedures, drying is still fast because of the high air flow 1-4 air changes per minute.
+Originally designed for coal use, the forced air drying oven uses heated circulation with a blower to achieve even temperature.
+It's also good for soil and fire-proofing samples.
+It's for procedures that call for air at room temperature.
+While the 105°F (41°C) max oven temperature is below 140°F (60°C) for some other soil procedures is still fast because of the high air flow 1-4 air changes per minute.
+In addition, you might consider a pyrolysis oven for safe, solvent-free cleaning of laboratory equipment.

-The large 30ft3 chamber is 35.75x22.5x64in (908x572x1,626mm) WxDxH to fit large drying pans.
+The large 30ft3 chamber is 35.75x22.5x64in (908x572x1,626mm) WxDxH to fit large pans.
 The six shelves are on 2in (51mm) centers.
-Air enters the 2,000 Watt heating element to the rear plenum and then distributes horizontally through the chamber and out the holes in the front door.
-Two separate 24 hour timers are included for heater and fan control so you can run with unheated air circulation if desired.
+Air enters the 2,000 Watt heating element to the rear plenum and then is circulated horizontally through the chamber and out the holes in the front door.
+The fan speed influences the amount of ambient air entering the chamber, affecting temperature distribution and overall efficiency.
+Two separate 24 hour timers are included for heater and fan control, allowing you to run with unheated, if desired.
 Solid state temperature controller has digital chamber display with switch to read or set the setpoint temperature, ensuring temperature stability.
 20 amps at 115V.
 Heat-up time is 30 minutes or less.

 Convection Forced-Air